-The student placed on academic probation is informed by letter.
-A copy of this letter is sent to the student's parents or guardian and to the student's academic advisor.
+The student placed on academic probation is informed by email.
+A printed copy of this email is sent to the student's parents or guardian and the advisor is notified.

-Any student whose semester GPA falls below 1.3 will be placed on academic probation and will be required to meet with a staff person in the Academic Advising Office to discuss his/her academic performance for that semester.
+Any student whose semester GPA falls below 1.3 will be placed on academic probation and will be required to meet with a staff person in the Academic Advising Office to discuss their academic performance for that semester.